Relaxation techniques you may be missing

 But it can be done.
 There are four stages in to moving from an inside-out belief system to one that is outside-in.

-Martin Hilti Professor of Marketing and Change Management at IMD
+Martin Hilti Professor of Marketing & Change Management and Dean of Faculty at IMD

-Seán Meehan is the Martin Hilti Professor of Marketing and Change Management at IMD, and author of The Customer Copernicus.
+Seán Meehan is Professor of Marketing & Change Management at IMD.
+He works with senior executives globally to help them provide a focus on customer value creation.
+Seán is the author of The Customer Copernicus.

 Founder of The Foundation